In this article, you’ll learn how to teach swallowing exercises and compensatory strategies to your speech therapy patients with dysphagia.

 Below is a list of swallowing exercises.

-Model the exercise, then have the patient demonstrate it back to you.
+Model the relevant exercise, then have the patient demonstrate it back to you.
 Encourage daily practice, at least twice a day.

 Print out the swallowing exercises handout to help them learn and remember their exercises.